jpuntomarcos/report-findings/README.md

 ### Output

-The script generates an Excel file containing expected mutations and whether this mutations were found in samples.
+The script generates an Excel file, `EvaluatedMutations.xlsx`, containing expected mutations and whether this mutations were found in samples.
 Columns meaning:

  - FoundInSample: `Yes` if the mutation was found in target sample
  - FoundInControl: `Yes` if the mutation was found in any Control sample